There were a number of factors that forced or encouraged people to move to Scotland after 1830.

 Ireland’s population doubled between 1800 and 1850.
 By 1841 the population had risen to over 8 million.
 This reduced how much land was available and Ireland struggled to produce enough food to feed the population.

 There was little industrial development in Ireland or Italy.
 Unemployed labourers did not have the choice of moving to the towns for work.

 Most Irish people were uneducated and illiterate and could only farm or do manual labour for a living and wages were very low for a farm worker.

 Irish farmers relied on the potato crop, as they can be grown on a small piece of land.
 Between 1845 and 1848 a potato blight struck the harvest in Ireland and this resulted in the ‘Great Famine’.
 Approximately two million people left Ireland to escape starvation.

 There were also food shortages in Italy as a result of a backward agricultural system and lack of industrialisation.

 Only small Jewish communities existed in Edinburgh and Glasgow in the early 1800s.
 These grew in size as a result of Jewish people fleeing ill treatment in Eastern Europe.

-By the 19th century, many Jewish people fled from Russia, Ukraine and Poland.
-They were trying to escape ‘pogroms’ (attacks by a gang or mob) which were led against them.
+In the late 19th century, many Jewish people fled from Russia, Ukraine and Poland.
+They were trying to escape 'pogroms' (attacks by a gang or mob) which were led against them.

 Jewish people fled Germany and then Europe in the 1930s as the Nazis increasingly persecuted them.